arpitgupta1090/api-python-knapsack-optimiser/README.md

 ## Introduction

 1. The **Knapsack Problem** : Given a set of items, each with a weight and a value, determine which items to include in the collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
-2. There are 3 types of Knapsack problem:
+2. There are 2 types of Knapsack problem:
-   1. 0-1 knapsack problem
+   1. 0-1 knapsack problem.
-   2. Bounded knapsack problem (BKP)
+   2. Partial knapsack problem.
-   3. Unbounded knapsack problem (UKP)

 3. This application provides an API to solve the Knapsack problem based on the following details provided by the user:
    1. Type of Knapsack problem.
    2. The capacity of the knapsack.